-- Broadly, two types of solution domain can be employed in computational studies of the turbulent counterflow configuration: (i) a large domain that includes the entire region between the two TGPs within the nozzles and (ii) a small cylindrical domain that excludes the regions downstream of the TGPs and only includes the region between the two nozzle exit planes. - The large-domain high-fidelity LES allows for the prediction of development of the nontrivial, high-intensity turbulent velocity field downstream of the TGP but is computationally quite expensive. - The LES/PDF simulations on the small cylindrical domain are simpler in terms of the simulated geometry and less expensive.
-However, the inflow boundary conditions for the velocity field need to be known a priori. - A new inflow boundary condition method is developed to specify the time series of the turbulent velocity fields at the nozzle exit planes for small-domain simulations. - The three key ingredients of the inflow methodology are: (i) a single large-domain LES to record the time series of the velocity fields on the nozzle exit planes, (ii) experimental data at (or close to) the nozzle exit planes, and (iii) a transformation procedure that is applied on the recorded time series data so as to match the mean and r.m.s. of the velocity components and the longitudinal integral length scale on the centerline at the nozzle exit plane, and hence the turbulent Reynolds number $Re_t$ , in the simulations to that of the experiments.

-- The inflow method is assessed by implementing it in the LES/PDF simulations of three different modes of operation of the TCF burner. - The method is found to be successful in predicting the first and second moments of the axial and radial velocities on the centerline connecting the two jets for all the modes. - Finally, it is proposed that this simple yet robust inflow methodology can be efficiently used in LES/PDF simulations to conduct a parametric study on the premixed mode of the TCF configuration, which is experimentally studied in [13].
+- 1. A new inflow boundary condition method is developed to specify the time series of the turbulent velocity fields at the nozzle exit planes for small-domain simulations of the turbulent counterflow configuration. - 2.
+The three key ingredients of the inflow methodology are: (i) a single large-domain LES to record the time series of the velocity fields on the nozzle exit planes, (ii) experimental data at (or close to) the nozzle exit planes, and (iii) a transformation procedure that is applied on the recorded time series data so as to match the mean and r.m.s. of the velocity components and the longitudinal integral length scale on the centerline at the nozzle exit plane, and hence the turbulent Reynolds number Re_t , in the simulations to that of the experiments. - 3.
+The inflow method is assessed by implementing it in the LES/PDF simulations of three different modes of operation of the TCF burner. - 4.
+The method is found to be successful in predicting the first and second moments of the axial and radial velocities on the centerline connecting the two jets for all the modes.

-Acknowledgements We are grateful to Dr. B. Coriton for providing the experimental data for all the modes described in this work.
+Acknowledgments We are grateful to Dr. B. Coriton for providing the experimental data for all the modes described in this work.
 We also gratefully acknowledge the California Institute of Technology, the University of Colorado at Boulder and Stanford University for licensing the NGA code used in this work.